A look back in IPO: Microsoft, the software success

 To the credit of the company, I initially thought that its Crunchbase profile was wrong.
 It lists a single, million-dollar investment from Technology Venture Investors.
 And that’s what Microsoft took on before its IPO.

-In short, Microsoft grew, made money, launched Windows, and then went public.
+In short, Microsoft grew, made money, launched Windows and then went public.
 Let’s get to that last bit.

 Private growth